miking-lang/miking/README.md

 One design objective of MExpr is to make the concrete syntax very close to the abstract syntax of the language.
 That is, no syntactic sugar is introduced to the concrete MCore syntax.
 The MExpr language is not intended to be a general purpose programming language, but a core language to which other languages translate into.

-Nevertheless, to understand the Miking system, it is good idea to learn to write basic programs directly as MCore expressions.
+Nevertheless, to understand the Miking system, it is a good idea to learn to write basic programs directly as MCore expressions.

 An MCore file `.mc` is in the end always translated into an MCore expression.
-If an MCore file contains `mexpr 5`, it means that that the final expression of the program is value `5`.
+If an MCore file contains `mexpr 5`, it means that the final expression of the program is value `5`.
 That is, `mexpr` states the start of the program and is followed by the actual MExpr of the program.
 If the keyword `mexpr` is left out of the file, a default mexpr unit value `()` is the resulting value.

 ### Prelude

-MCore contains a number of build-on values and predefined functions and constants.
-These are defined in the [prelude](doc/prelude.md).
+MCore contains a number of built-in values and predefined functions and constants.
+These are defined in the [prelude](doc/prelude.md) documentation.
 For instance, the program

 ```
 mexpr